A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Microphysics Modeling Evaluation

-$\xi \approx 0.4-0.5$ was found based upon beta and gamma-ray ER data.
-The types of data utilized were band widths and monoenergetic peak energy resolutions, both at multiple $\mathcal{E}$s and $E$s~\cite{Dahl:2009nta,bib:37,Dobi:2014wza}. $\xi$'s value depends on what data sets are used and what other parameters are fixed.
-A $\xi$ near 0.5 leads to a maximum in $\sigma_p$ (within $\sigma_r$) near $y=0.5$, as would occur within a regular binomial distribution, wherein $r$ is multiplied by $(1-r)$, as in the first term of $\sigma_r^2$ in Equation (9).
-The asymmetry~which stems from the choice of a skew-normal in place of a normal function for $\sigma_p$ allows for matching data where lower $y$, which occurs at high $E$s or at low $\mathcal{E}$s, exhibits different fluctuations compared to higher $y$.
-High $y$ occurs at low $E$s and high $\mathcal{E}$s,~\textit{i.e.}~greater $N_{e^-}$ and $Q_y$~\cite{GregRThesis,Dobi:2014wza,GregRC14}.
+A skew centroid $\xi \approx$ 0.4--0.5 was found based on $\beta$ and $\gamma$ data.
+The types of data included continuous spectra and monoenergetic-peak energy resolutions, both at multiple fields and energies~\cite{Dahl:2009nta,bib:37,Dobi:2014wza}. $\xi$'s value depends on which data sets are used and which other parameters are fixed.
+A $\xi$ near 0.5 leads to a maximum in $\sigma_p$ (within $\sigma_r$) near $y=0.5$, as would occur within a regular binomial distribution.
+The asymmetric shape $\sigma_p$ is motivated by observations in recombination fluctuations at lower values of $y$ (low field, high energy) compared to higher values of $y$ (high field, low energy)~\cite{GregRThesis,Dobi:2014wza,GregRC14}.

-The skew Gaussian $\sigma_p(y)$ must not be conflated with the $E$ and $\mathcal{E}$-dependent skew defined in Section IVB of \cite{VelanDiscrim} as $\alpha_r$, which is not simply a convenient fit for a low-level variable but manifests itself as asymmetry in $N_{e^-}$, which is generated not from a normal but a skew-normal distribution, of the same form as Equation (9).
-The mean $N_{e^-}=(1-r)N_i$ is smeared using $\sigma_r$, but wasn't skewed in NEST before v2.1.
-Now, there is $N_{e-}$ skew $\alpha_r$ defined by Equation (14) in \cite{VelanDiscrim}, unrelated to $\alpha_p$. $\alpha_r$ has a value at typical $\mathcal{E}$s and WIMP-search $E$s of $\gtrsim$2.